knative/docs/docs/eventing/custom-event-source/containersource/README.md

 To create a custom event source using ContainerSource, you must create a container image, and a ContainerSource that uses your image URI.

-## Before you begin

-Before you can create a ContainerSource object, you must have [Knative Eventing](../../../install/yaml-install/eventing/install-eventing-with-yaml.md) installed on your cluster.

 ## Develop, build and publish a container image

 You can develop a container image by using any language, and can build and publish your image by using any tools you like.
 The following are some basic guidelines: